chumothyLee/UnderwaterAcousticsSite/pages/background/old-goals/index.md

 #### Justification:
 Our team aims to deliver a single executable program that can be used by Dr. Sirovic at a presentation three weeks following the end of the quarter.
 While the deliverable described in Milestone 2 would be sufficient, we believe a graphical interface that handles the different usage cases for the classifier would significantly improve usability while being more presentable at the aforementioned conference.

+### Milestone 4: End of Quarter

+#### Deliverable:
+Familiarize ourselves on the topic of CNNs by writing a simple report outlining our knowledge and determining proper metrics for measuring performance of the CNN we will be developing as the development process continues.

+#### Justification:
+Upon entering this project, our team lacked in knowledge about Convolutional Neural Networks, so approaching this project would be challenging.
+We decide to do numerous research on this topic and relate back to our project.
+Additionally, we will write a simple report outlining our findings on CNNs.

 ### Milestones for continued development
 After having discussed with Dr. Sirovic and the rest of the team, we believe it is a real possibility that we will continue contributing to the development of the Convolutional Neural Network following the end of the quarter.
 In this case, some milestones we have discussed include: Open sourcing and generalization of the classifier so that it can be used as a tool in a wide range of fields; Determining metrics for classifier performance and subsequently attempting to improve performance based on the determined metrics; Looking into other projects at Scripps.